New in 2012,

 is Vote By Mail in McLean County.
 Each voter

-will receive a postcard in the mail around September 25, 2012.
-This postcard
+will receive a mail ballot application in the mail around September 19, 2014.
+This

 in your ballot being mailed to you at the address specified by you.